-Avoid contact with liquid crystal.
-Should the display break, care should be taken to avoid injury due to broken glass and to prevent the liquid crystal from the display touching the skin or entering the eyes or mouth.

-♠ Do not carry tripods with a lens or camera attached.
-You could trip or accidentally strike others, resulting in injury.

-instructions regarding the use of wireless devices.
+- Avoid contact with liquid crystal.
+Should the display break, care should be taken to avoid injury due to broken glass and to prevent the liquid crystal from the display touching the skin or entering the eyes or mouth. - ▲ Do not carry tripods with a lens or camera attached.
+You could trip or accidentally strike others, resulting in injury. - instructions regarding the use of wireless devices.
 Do not remain in contact with the camera, battery, or charger for extended periods while the devices are on or in use.
-Parts of when handling batteries may leak or explode if improperly handled.
-Observe the following precautions when handling batteries for use in this product:

-- Use only batteries approved for use in this equipment. - Do not short or disassemble the battery. - Be sure the product is off before replacing the battery.
+Parts of the devices here explode in this product: - Use only batteries approved for use in this equipment. - Do not short or disassemble the battery. - Be sure the product is off before replacing the battery.
 If you are using an AC adapter, be sure it is unplugged. - Do not attempt to insert the battery upside down or backwards. - Do not expose the battery to flame or to excessive heat. - Do not immerse in or expose to water. - Replace the terminal cover when transporting the battery.
 Do not transport or store the battery with metal objects such as necklaces or hairpins. - Batteries are prone to leakage when fully discharged.
-To avoid damage to the product, be sure to remove the battery when no charge remains
+To avoid damage to the product, be sure to remove the battery when no charge remains.